kands-code/DraftCodes/README.md

 And Rust has _Cargo_, which is really awesome.

-> Naming for Rust, I will follow the Rust conduct :(
+> Naming of Rust, I will follow the Rust conduct :(